TypeRocket/docs/v5/configuration.md

 ## Configuration

-All of the configuration files for the TypeRocket are stored in the `config` directory.
+The configuration files for TypeRocket are stored in the `config` folder.

 ## Accessing Configuration Values